 2017, I spent it assisting a new local organization in the South Bronx build out their youth program.
 It was fun raising their stipends for their first summer program through a grassroots effort.
 Art & political awareness were the two goals for that summer & I couldn’t ask for anything more with the new team that I was building with.
 Together we were amazing!

 During this time I was also a student-apprentice of Warrior’s for Embodied Liberation (WEL).
 WEL is an apprenticeship program developed and lead by Universal Partnership’s principle, Rusia Mohiuddin.
 WEL is a 3-year training program in which the students learn and practice the core methodologies for embodied training and coaching. as a part of their studies, students explore, learn, and develop pieces on our understanding of many things related to change work.
 One of the first points of entry, into understand the work UP does, is human nature. what is human behavior and how does change happen?
 It has been and continues to be a privilege to share space with mentors & peers that seek to change the world with integrity, resilience, humor, & love at the center.
 It is the breath of fresh air & understanding that I have been seeking.

-I am an artist & mediator at heart.
-I seek to utilize all the skills that I have been developing to assist individuals, leadership groups, & institutions in finding and co-creating new systems that will grow their overall capacity to become even more successful in each of their respective industries.
+I am an artist, mediator, and planner at heart.
+I want to use all the skills that I have been cultivating to assist individuals, leadership groups, & institutions in finding and co-creating new systems that will grow & propel then to become even more successful in everything that they want to accomplish.